omniaintranet/OmniaDocsG2/using-newsletters/newsletter-implementation/index.rst

 .. image:: newsletter-archive-new.png

-The page type is set up with three blocks: a Text block for the heading, an Action button block for the newsletter editor to use when creating a newslettter page, and finally a Page rollup block to list the newsletter pages.
-The same page type is used when en editor creates a newsletter, but then works slightly differently.
+The page type is set up with three blocks: a text block for the heading, an action button block for the newsletter editor to use when creating a newslettter page, and finally a page rollup block to list the newsletter pages.
+The same page type is used when en editor creates a newsletter, but then works slightly different.

-The Action button block has the following general settings:
+The action button block has the following general settings:

 .. image:: newsletter-archive-button-settings-1-new.png